 If yoga or meditation is your scene, there are about six centrally located studios.
 Given that the population of 'Mullum' is 3,220 people, that says something.
 That means for every 536 people there is a local yoga centre!
 There are multiple spa's as well, even a wellness spa.
 This is certainly the place to get your Chakra back in order.

 Don't despair if you find the choice bamboozles you, try Kiva Spa.
 Located right in town – doh! what isn't?
 This tranquil hideaway is snuggled in amongst a gorgeous bamboo garden which oozes Asian tranquility.
 More a bathhouse than a spa, there are a choice of jacuzzis to lounge around in.
 The draw card for me is the wood fired sauna, which is roomy enough to bend a few yoga poses, plus it has piped in music; most likely to include sitar, but hey...
 After leaving the sauna, there is an icy cold plunge pool with a huge shower head dripping icy cold drops, not to be missed.
-Kiva Spa is $25.00 for one hour bathhouse use, so well within a backpackers budget.
+Kiva Spa is $25.00 for one hour bathhouse use which includes the use of 4 hydrotherapy hot spas, the wood fired sauna, the steam room, relaxation areas and showers/change rooms, so it's well within a backpackers budget.
 There are also massage and beauty treatments that are available, if you really want to treat yourself.